 Your favorite!
 Any plant-based milk will do the trick here.
 We tested these with both unsweetened almond milk and coconut milk, and both worked perfectly.
+You could also try oat milk, soy milk, or any other non-dairy milk.
 The key with the milk is to make sure you curdled it first by mixing it with lemon juice and lemon zest.
 This gives the plant-based milk a taste similar to buttermilk.

 Whoa, a 425°F oven?
 That sounds too hot for muffins!

 Don’t be afraid of the higher oven temperature!
 This allows the muffins to get an “oven spring” when they hit the hot oven—making them rise and dome nicely.